A Bayesian panel VAR model to analyze the impact of climate change on high-income economies: Econometric framework

 \subsection{Identification issues}

 The model described above is econometrically not identified, with identification issues stemming from two sources.
 First, the factor model in \autoref{eq: factorSV} is not identified unless suitable restrictions are introduced.
-Here, we take a simple stance and assume that the upper $q \times q$ block of $\bm{L}$ is a lower uni-triangular (i.e. with unit diagonal) matrix \citep{aguilar2000bayesian}.
-This assures that both the sign and the scale of the latent factors $\bm{f}_t$ are identified.
+Here, we employ an automatic restriction search approach implemented in \citet{factorstochvol}.
 The second source arises from the well known label switching problem.\footnote{For a discussion, see \cite{fruhwirth2006finite}.} This issue comes from the invariance of the mixture likelihood function in \autoref{eq: mixtures} with respect to relabeling the components,

-with $\varrho$ being a random permutation of $\{1, \dots, G\}$.
-We obtain identification by applying the random permutation sampler outlined in \cite{fruhwirth2001markov} and then performing ex-post identification of the model.
-In our case, and since $N$ is typically a moderate number of countries, we can easily identify different country groups by using economic reasoning.
-In the empirical application, for instance, we introduce an ordering constraint on the conditional mean in the inflation equation.
+with $\varrho$ indicating a random permutation of $\{1, \dots, G\}$.
+We obtain identification by applying the random permutation sampler outlined in \cite{fruhwirth2001markov} and then perform ex-post identification of the model.
+In our case, and since $N$ is typically a moderate number of countries, we can easily identify different country groups via economic reasoning.
+In the empirical application, for instance, we introduce an ordering constraint on the size of the cluster components.
 Furthermore, notice that if interest centers exclusively on functionals of the coefficients in \autoref{eq:PVAR}, such as impulse response functions or predictive densities, obtaining explicit identification is not necessary.
 However, it is worth emphasizing that if unbalanced label switching takes place (i.e. the posterior simulator jumps only between a small number of the $G!$ potential modes), inference could be distorted.
 Using the random permutation sampler in that situation thus leads to balanced label switching, ensuring that the algorithm visits all modes.

+This completes the prior setup of our modeling approach.
+To obtain posterior distributions for all parameters, we propose a Markov chain Monte Carlo (MCMC) algorithm that consists of several blocks.
+We briefly summarize the algorithm with all full conditional posterior distributions in \cref{sec:posteriorsim}.
+Moreover, for an illustration of the merits of our approach using synthetic data, see \cref{sec: simulation}.